tylerwolverton/Guildhall/FPS/ReadMe.md

     - [x] Game has a `Transform` for the cube set at `(1, 0.5, -12.0f)`,
     - [x] Cube transform sets `yaw` rotation to current time each frame
     - [x] Game should `SetModelMatrix` to the cube transform matrix
-- [ ] Support a depth buffer
+- [x] Support a depth buffer
     - [x] `Texture::CreateDepthStencilBuffer` added
     - [x] `Camera::SetDepthStencilBuffer` added
     - [x] `RenderContext` now automatcially creates a depth buffer during init matching the swap chain's size
-    - [ ] `RenderContext::GetDefaultBackbuffer` implemented to return this
+    - [x] `RenderContext::GetFrameColorTarget` implemented to return this
-    - [ ] `RenderContext::BeginCamera`, now binds the camera's back buffer as well.
+    - [x] `RenderContext::BeginCamera`, now binds the camera's back buffer as well.
         - [x] **IMPORANT:  Do not bind the default one automatically if the camera doesn't have one set.
 There are reasons a camera may not want a depth buffer!**
     - [x] Camera's clear options should now store off the `depth` and `stencil` clear values.
     - [x] If camera has a depth buffer and says it should clear depth, also clear the depth buffer.